spatialsparks/Leaflet.idw/README.md

 Leaflet.heat

 A tiny, simple and fast Leaflet inverse distance weighting plugin.
 Largely based on the [Leaflet.heat] (https://github.com/Leaflet/Leaflet.heat) plugin by Vladimir Agafonkin.
-Leaflet.idw implements a simple inverse distance weighting algorithm.
+Leaflet.idw implements a simple inverse distance weighting algorithm (explained [here] (http://www.gitta.info/ContiSpatVar/de/html/Interpolatio_learningObject2.xhtml)).
 Every cell is calculated with the center of the cell (h/2,w/2) as the anchor from which the distance to the points is calculated.

 Demos